-This is an annual measure.
-However, individual charts are updated with new annual data as it is obtained from external sources.
+This is an annual measure; however, individual charts are updated with new annual data as it is obtained from external sources.
 Port tonnage is reported to MoDOT from public ports.
 Air cargo data is collected via mail survey to commercial airports with known cargo activity.
 Rail tonnage is obtained from the Association of American Railroads.
 MoDOT calculates motor carrier freight movement using commercial vehicle miles traveled, trip length per shipment and average truck cargo weight.

 Total freight tonnage for all modes exceeds 800 million tons.
 Port tonnage has remained relatively steady since 2003 despite low flows on the Missouri River.
 Long-term growth of river transportation is hampered by an inadequate lock and dam system on the Upper-Mississippi River above St. Louis.
+MoDOT supports a federal proposal to update and expand this system.
 Motor carrier data may not directly reflect exact industry tonnage amounts and should only be used to indicate general industry trends.

 Aviation tonnage continues to be impacted by a downturn in the aviation industry from 9/11 and the resulting financial impacts to airlines, which carry a significant portion of air cargo.
 Commercial airports are under the jurisdiction of the Federal Aviation Administration.
 However, MoDOT's Aviation Advisory Committee helps identify ways to better support the commercial aviation industry.
-Rail freight tonnage increased 10 percent in 2006, likely due to increased coal shipments.
+Rail freight tonnage declined 1 percent in 2005 despite strong demand.
 Railroads continue to struggle with system capacity and labor shortage issues.
 MoDOT funded a capacity analysis through the University of Missouri that identified specific rail infrastructure projects that could improve both freight flow and passenger rail reliability on Union Pacific's mainline between St. Louis and Kansas City.